ABE1617/Multi-Truck-Delivery-Route-Optimization-Using-Genetic-Algorithm/README.md

 ---

 ## 🏁 Results
-Successfully demonstrated a scalable approach to vehicle routing problems using evolutionary algorithms—highlighting both the flexibility of heuristic methods and the power of data visualization for logistics optimization.
+Successfully demonstrated a scalable approach to vehicle routing problems using evolutionary algorithms highlighting both the flexibility of heuristic methods and the power of data visualization for logistics optimization.